Go to a better blog!

 LOGISTICS

-The interviewers are members of the MBA Admissions Board.
-Some have been around forever (or something like that), others arrived yesterday but whatever the case, these people stick to their interview protocols and do a better job than any other school at being fair and giving each person who is interviewed a fair hearing.
+The interviewers are members of the MBA Admissions Board or contract interviewers who often have other regular roles at HBS (some of have been doing this for well over a decade).
+Some have been around forever (or something like that), others arrived more recently, but whatever the case, these people stick to their interview protocols and do a better job than any other school at being fair and giving each person who is interviewed a fair hearing.
 The process of training to become an HBS interviewer involves observing interview sessions.
 That is why applicants will frequently report a second admissions member who was simply observing.
-For example, one of my clients was observed last year by the new Admissions Director, Rupal Gadhia, when she was undergoing her training.
+For example, one of my clients was observed in 2024 by the new Admissions Director, Rupal Gadhia, when she was undergoing her training.
 I think it is as result of a rigorous approach to training that HBS interviewers are the best MBA admissions interviewers on the planet.

 All interviews last 30 minutes and rarely exceed that time.